 The industry is slowly moving to RF (radio-frequency) control, but this may take some time.
 Most devices that use RF control also have an IR receiver.
 Some newer systems will use an RF hub that receives commands from a specific remote control, even a mobile phone, then forwards the commands to all of the IR emitters.
 Some "smart-hubs" will connect to the home network via WiFi, then can receive RF commands from various mobile devices.
 They can also connect to different media devices through Bluetooth (also RF).

 From my experience, IP control isn't too common yet, but it will prove to be very useful.
 Almost all new devices now connect to the internet/home network by either an Ethernet cable or WiFi.
 Over time, more and more manufacturers will provide a way for these devices to be controlled by IP commands.
 IP will be the most dominant means of control in the near future!

 Back in the ole-days, home theaters and many devices allowed for RS-232 control.
 This was done in a very similar manner to how IR control is done now.
 There would be a receiver, an RS-232 hub, then RS-232 cables running to each device.
 This actually works very well because there is a secure and permanent connection to each device!
 However, most newer devices no longer allow RS-232 controls or even have an RS-232 port.

-In all, there are many different components to a complete home theater system, but it is actually pretty simple to understand!
+In all, there are many different components to a complete home theater system, but it is actually pretty simple to understand especially after having read our other guide!
 Once you have learned about all of the separate components, you will have a better vision of how everything works together.
 What other questions do you have about how a home theater works?